-We document the intergenerational mobility of black and white American men from 1880 through 2000 by building new datasets to study the late 19th and early 20th century and combining them with modern data to cover the mid- to late 20th century.
-We find large disparities in intergenerational mobility, with white children having far better chances of escaping the bottom of the distribution than black children in every generation.
-This mobility gap was more important than the gap in parents’ status in proximately determining each new generation’s racial income gap.
-Evidence suggests that human capital disparities underpinned the mobility gap.
+We document the intergenerational mobility of black and white American men from 1880 through 2000 by building new historical datasets and combining them with modern data to cover the middle and late twentieth century.
+We find large disparities, with white children having far better chances of escaping the bottom of the income distribution than black children in every generation.
+This mobility gap was more important in proximately determining each generation’s racial income gap than was the gap in parents’ economic status.
+Evidence suggests that human capital disparities, conditional on parents’ status, underpinned a substantial part of the mobility gap.

 Document Object Identifier (DOI): 10.3386/w23395

 Users who downloaded this paper also downloaded* these: